Best Cheap Non-Owner Car Insurance Companies and Quotes

 Review terms, purchase and keep documentation accessible

-Non-owner insurance only covers liability for damage you cause to others.
+Non-owner insurance covers only liability for damage you cause to others.
 It doesn't cover the vehicle you're driving or your own injuries.
-Get immediate proof of insurance after buying, requesting both physical insurance cards and digital copies through your insurer's mobile app.
+Get immediate proof of insurance after buying.
+Request both physical insurance cards and digital copies through your insurer's mobile app.

 Average Cost of Non-Owner Car Insurance

-Non-owner car insurance costs less than standard policies since these policies exclude comprehensive and collision coverage.
-Drivers with clean records pay around $578 annually for minimum coverage non-owner policies compared to $1,164 for standard minimum coverage, cutting costs by $586 yearly.
+Non-owner car insurance costs less than standard policies because these policies exclude comprehensive and collision coverage.
+Drivers with clean records pay around $578 yearly for minimum coverage non-owner policies versus $1,164 for standard minimum coverage.
+You cut costs $586 yearly.

-Bad credit results in the largest savings gap, at $1,017 annually, because standard policies heavily penalize poor credit scores with higher comprehensive and collision premiums.
-At-fault accidents and speeding tickets also lead to savings of $782 and $763 per year.
-Even a DUI conviction can save you $624 annually with non-owner coverage, although you'll still pay higher premiums overall due to the severity of the violation.
+Bad credit creates the largest savings gap: $1,017 yearly.
+Standard policies heavily penalize poor credit scores with higher comprehensive and collision premiums.
+At-fault accidents and speeding tickets save $782 and $763 yearly.
+Even a DUI conviction saves you $624 yearly with non-owner coverage.
+You'll still pay higher premiums overall because of the violation's severity.

 Clean Record$578$1,164$586